-Any city that can lay claim to a title like "Cradle of the Renaissance" is going to be worth spending a little time in.
-The good news is that Florence can reward you handsomely for the time you invest in it.
-You might not arrive in Florence caring at all about art, but you'll be hard-pressed to leave without at least appreciating what the city has to offer.
+- Any city that can lay claim to a title like "Cradle of the Renaissance" is going to be worth spending a little time in.

-Peretola Airport is close to Florence, and is far less commonly used than the giant airports in Rome and Milan.
-This can make it a great alternative, although it's likely to be a bit more expensive to fly in and out of.
+Peretola Airport is close to Florence, but many fly into Rome or Milan then take a bus or train to Florence.
+Flying into Florence itself can make it a great alternative, although it's likely to be a bit more expensive to fly in and out of.
 To get around this, you might look into flying into London or Paris first and then catching a flight on a low-cost airline into Florence.
 You can also compare airfare to Florence with airfare to other Italian cities as well and see what makes the most sense.
 If you don't fly directly into Florence, it is easily accessible by train or bus from just about anywhere else in Italy.
-You might want to look into getting an Italy Railpass as well if you plan to travel mostly by train throughout Italy.
+You might want to look into getting an Italy Railpass if you plan to travel mostly by train throughout Italy.

 Florence is a big enough city that there are plenty of places to choose from, in all budget ranges.
-From hostels to hotels, Florence has it all - check around and you might even find a great deal on a budget hotel right in the center of things.
+Hostels are the choice for budget travelers, but Florence has it all, so check around and you might even find a great deal on a budget hotel right in the center of things.